ISSOtm/gb-vwf/README.md

 ## Licensing

-The VWF engine itself is licensed under the MIT license; the example program is public domain, assets included.
+The VWF engine itself is licensed under the MPL 2.0.

+> **In a nutshell**: if and only if you modify gb-vwf, you must provide your modified `vwf.asm` to anyone who got a compiled version of it and asks for it.

-According to US law, fonts cannot be copyrighted.
+According to US law at least, bitmap fonts cannot be copyrighted.
 You can find some [here](https://github.com/pinobatch/bitmap-fonts/tree/master/vwf).